[Comment: For dates and availability of material incorporated by reference in this rule, see rule 4501-53-16 of the Administrative Code.]

 (B) Such material shall not be taught out of sequence or modified by instructors, unless authorized by the motorcycle Ohio coordinator.

-(C) The ARC course shall consist of four hours of classroom activities.
+(C) The ARS course shall include, at a minimum, four hours of classroom activities.
 Classroom activities use small group discussions and interactive activities to address personal risk management strategies; options for cornering, braking, and swerving; and strategies to improve visual perception to identify collision traps.

-(D) The ARC shall have the following instructor to student ratio:
+(D) The ARS shall have the following instructor to student ratio:

-(1) Classroom activities - one instructor may teach a maximum of twenty-four registered students;
+(1) Classroom activities - unless restricted or modified by the department, one instructor may teach a maximum of twenty-four registered students;

-(2) Range - one instructor may instruct no fewer than two students nor more than six students on motorcycles.
+(2) Range - unless restricted or modified by the department, one instructor may instruct no fewer than two students or more than six students on motorcycles.
 Two instructors shall instruct no more than twelve students on motorcycles.

 (3) The maximum capacity for on-cycle instruction is twelve students.

 (E) Students shall have a valid motorcycle endorsement or a motorcycle-only license prior to participating in range instruction.